PyCQA/redbaron/docs/tuto.rst

     red[0].value.extend(["e", "(f)", "[g:h]"])
     red

-And lines of code (note that the blank lines are explicitly shown):
+And lines of code (note that the blank lines are explicitly shown and it is intended as such, see the documentation for more information:
+:doc:`proxy_list`):

 .. ipython:: python